-For more detail see Appendix Tables 5 and 6.
+\For more detail see Appendix Tables 5 and 6.

-Victims referred through the Superior Court minute orders (those initially known by the project to have spoken at sentencing) were more likely to respond to the survey than the general sample of victims referred by the district attorney's
+Victims referred through the Superior Court minute orders (those initially known by the project to have spoken at sentencing) were more likely to respond to the survey than the general sample of victims referred by the district attorney's office (those who, with the five exceptions, did not exercise the right of allocution).
+The higher response rate of victims who exercised the right of allocution is attributed in part to a greater level of effort by project staff in obtaining accurate address information on those victims (they were so rare) and in part to the fact that these victims were more interested in cooperating with the project than victims who had not exercised the right.

 The sample loss between postcard return and telephone interview was due mainly to technical problems.
 Some victims did not record phone numbers or did not have telephones; others had disconnected numbers; and still others did not answer after many efforts to telephone them.
 Only six of the 177 victims reached by phone actually changed their minds about being interviewed.
 Representativeness of the Total Sample.
 Two problems were encountered in sampling victims:

-- Large amounts of missing data prevented the generation of a complete list of felony victims in each county from which a systematic sample could be drawn; - 2.
+- 1. Large amounts of missing data prevented the generation of a complete list of felony victims in each county from which a systematic sample could be drawn; - 2.
 Participation by the victims was voluntary and dependent upon their written consent, as required by the district attorneys.